Featheredge fencing overview

 Rebated, or flat-bottomed, capping on the top of the fence also helps against moisture ingress on the top edge of the board and provides an attractive straight line across the top edge.
 Featheredge fences can be double-skinned allowing both neighbours to view the best side.

-Associated products for featheredge fences and available from Southern Timber include: bitumen post savers; brackets; concrete posts shoes for 75mm, 100m and 150mm timber posts; Ensele end preservative; fence capping; fencing rails; finials; gravel boards; smooth planed posts; Postcrete; post caps; post spikes for 75mm & 100mm posts; repair spurs; standard sawn posts; 15 Year warranty posts.
+Finally, associated products for featheredge fences and available from Southern Timber include: bitumen post savers; brackets; concrete posts shoes for 75mm, 100m and 150mm timber posts; Ensele end preservative; fence capping; fencing rails; finials; gravel boards; smooth planed posts; Postcrete; post caps; post spikes for 75mm & 100mm posts; repair spurs; standard sawn posts; 15 Year warranty posts.

 Phone to order